amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 Once I saw the source port via `tcpdump`, everything clicked.
 The source port hadn't even been in my radar when I was running my tests inside the container since i had fixed the same issue on the underlying VM instance just a day back.
-NAT was as expected just masking the container IP address, the source port was still being preserved and wasn't one in the list of allowed ranges in the Network ACL.
+NAT was as expected just masking the container IP address, the source port was still being preserved however and wasn't one in the list of allowed ranges in the Network ACL.
 This port was not in the list of allowed outbound rules (Note that, the above port specifically is not the problem, another port was).